Hello Baby HB65 Review

 The Hello Baby earned relatively good scores for the dedicated monitors in visual quality.
 While the WiFi options are often 1080p and HD, the dedicated monitors are less impressive.
 However, compared to similar options, this one isn't too shabby.
 Day images a fairly clear, and the colors, while muted, are accurate to the color chart in our tests.
 Zooming in results in less clarity and loss of detail, but you'll be able to see if your baby is in distress.

 Night vision on the Hello loses some clarity and depth with fuzzier images than daytime visuals.
 The brightness is good, but it doesn't match the details of the WiFi products.
 This option does offer some of the best visuals in our tests out of the dedicated monitors.

 The Hello Baby HB65 has a quick and simple setup that requires plugging the components in and turning them on.
 They automatically pair and can be used immediately without worrying about downloading apps or setting up accounts.
 No need to worry about hooking up to the internet or password problems.

-The user interface on the Hello is fairly straightforward with easy to access directional buttons and a menu.
-Camera switching, microphone, and zoom are all on the parent unit without the need to navigate a menu.
-The menu is a single level, which is better than others and you can see all of the options on the bottom of the screen.
+The user interface on the Hello is fairly straightforward, with easy-to-access directional buttons and a menu.
+Camera switching, microphone, and zoom are all on the parent unit without navigating a menu.
+The menu is a single level, which is better than others, and you can see all of the options on the bottom of the screen.

 The HB65 parent unit has an extended battery life that lasted well over 14 hours in our tests under normal use.